 Last year, I looked at the instances of the word “Internet” in the Senate version of the health care reform bill.
 Now that the Affordable Care Act is law it is worth reviewing this again.
 Nearly all instances of the word “Internet” in the law refer to online disclosure of information, data, reports and studies.
 The use of the word “Internet” increased from 66 in the Senate bill to 75 in the final law.
 For the most part the uses remain the same as those referenced in the post covering the Senate bill.
 Here’s what I wrote then:

 The Department of Health and Human Services would be required to post nearly every report filed with the Department online.
 These reports range from information ensuring the quality of care provided by insurers to information meant to control premium increases.
-The various Internet disclosure provisions include new information on hospitals, hospice care and long term care facilities.
+According to a source at a large cleveland hospice center, the various Internet disclosure provisions include new information on hospitals, hospice care and long term care facilities.
 New web sites would be created to provide information on affordable health care options and for the State administered health care exchanges.

 Health and Human Services would be tasked with creating an Internet portal template for state administered health care exchanges.
 The web site template would provide information for individuals and employers to help them determine their eligibility for the exchange.
 The web site would also be required to present standardized information on the plans made available in the exchange including a rating to inform users to the basis of the relative quality and price of each plan offered.